cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Can you tell me more about your ad?
 - Cosibot
 - How do I volunteer?
-- I want to be part of Cosibot ..what are the requirements?
+- I want to be part of Cosibot.
+What are the requirements?
 - Volunteer with Cosibot
 - What is Cosibot?
 - What procedure can I follow to be part of Cosibot?